Fast & Furious 6: Plot

-With FBI help, Brian is released from prison, regrouping with the team in London.
-Dom challenges Letty in a street racing competition; afterward, he returns her cross necklace.
-After Letty leaves, Shaw arrives and offers Dom a chance to walk away, threatening to otherwise hurt his family, but Dom refuses.
-Tej tracks Shaw's next attack to a Spanish NATO base.
-Shaw's crew assaults a highway military convoy carrying a computer chip to complete "Nightshade".
-Dom's crew interferes while Shaw, accompanied by Letty, commandeers a tank, destroying cars en route.
+With help from the FBI, Brian is released from prison and regroups with the team in London.
+Dom challenges Letty in a street racing competition; afterward, he returns her cross necklace, but she chooses to remain with Owen.
+After Letty leaves, Owen arrives and offers Dom a chance to walk away, threatening to hurt his family, but Dom refuses.
+Tej tracks Owen's next attack on a Spanish NATO base.
+Owen's crew assaults a highway military convoy carrying a computer chip to complete Nightshade.
+Dom's crew interferes while Owen, accompanied by Letty, commandeers a tank.
 Brian and Roman flip the tank before it causes further damage, resulting in Letty being thrown from the vehicle as Dom saves her.
-Shaw and his crew are captured, but reveal Mia has been kidnapped by Shaw's henchmen Vegh and Klaus.
-Hobbs is forced to release Shaw, and Riley, revealed to be Shaw's covert accomplice, leaves with him; Letty chooses to remain with Dom.
+Owen and his crew are captured, but discover Mia has been kidnapped by Owen's henchmen Vegh and Klaus.
+Hobbs is forced to release Owen, and Riley leaves with him after betraying Dom's crew; Letty chooses to remain with Dom.

-Shaw's group board a moving Antonov An-124 as Dom's crew gives chase.
+Owen's group boards a moving Antonov An-124 as Dom's crew gives chase.
 Dom, Letty, and Brian board the craft; Brian rescues Mia and escapes.
-The plane attempts to take-off but is held down by excess weight as the rest of the team tether the plane to their vehicles.
-Gisele sacrifices herself to save Han from Shaw's henchman, Adolfson.
-Letty kills Riley and escapes with Hobbs to safety, but Dom pursues Shaw and the computer chip.
-As the plane crashes, Shaw is thrown and seriously injured, and Dom drives a Charger out of the exploding plane.
+The plane attempts to take off but is held down by excess weight as the rest of the team tether the plane to their vehicles.
+Gisele falls off the plane to kill Owen's henchman Adolfson, saving Han.
+Letty kills Riley and escapes with Hobbs to safety, while Dom pursues Owen and the computer chip.
+As the plane crashes, Owen is thrown from it and seriously injured, and Dom drives a Charger out of the exploding plane.
 Dom reunites with his crew and gives the chip to Hobbs to secure their pardons.
 Dom and the others return to his old family home in Los Angeles.
 Hobbs and Elena, now working together, arrive to confirm the crew's freedom; Elena accepts that Dom loves Letty as the group prepares to say grace.

-In a mid-credits scene, Han is involved in a car chase in Tokyo when he is suddenly broadsided by an oncoming Mercedes.
+In a mid-credits scene, Han is involved in a car chase in Tokyo when he is suddenly broadsided by an oncoming Mercedes-Benz W140.
 The driver walks away after leaving Letty's cross necklace by the crash, and calls Dom, saying: "You don't know me, but you're about to", as Han's car explodes.

 Cast

-In addition, John Ortiz and Shea Whigham reprise their respective roles as Arturo Braga and Agent Stasiak from Fast & Furious.
+In addition, John Ortiz and Shea Whigham reprise their respective roles as Arturo Braga and Agent Michael Stasiak from Fast & Furious.
+Laz Alonso also makes an uncredited cameo in a flashback as Fenix Calderon, who was killed in Fast & Furious.
 Shaw's team members are played by Clara Paget as Vegh, Kim Kold as Klaus, Joe Taslim as Jah, David Ajala as Ivory, Samuel Stewart as Denlinger, Thure Lindhardt as Firuz, and Benjamin Davies as Adolfson.
-Rita Ora has an uncredited cameo role as a race starter in London, and Jason Statham makes an uncredited cameo during the end credits as Deckard Shaw, Owen's older brother and the person seemingly responsible for Han's death, with the character featured in Furious 7.
+Jason Statham has an uncredited cameo as Deckard Shaw in the mid-credits scene ahead of Furious 7 (2015), as does singer Rita Ora playing a race starter in London.